 Licensee.
 For the purposes of 260 CMR 1.00 through 10.00 the term “licensee” shall include Speech-Language Pathologists and Audiologists licensed by the Board and Speech-Language Pathology Assistants and Audiology Assistants certified by the Board except where specified.

-(a) The application of principles, methods, and procedures for the measurement, testing, identification, appraisal, prediction, consultation, counseling, instruction and research related to the development and disorders of speech, voice, or language for the purpose of diagnosing, designing and implementing programs for the amelioration of such disorders and conditions.
+- The application of principles, methods, and procedures for the measurement, testing, identification, appraisal, prediction, consultation, counseling, instruction and research related to the development and disorders of speech, voice, language, or swallowing for the purpose of diagnosing, designing and implementing programs for the amelioration of such disorders and conditions.

-(c) The ability to provide aural habilitation/rehabilitation services, for which the Speech-Language Pathologist has been properly trained, to the hearing impaired.
+- The provision of aural habilitation/rehabilitation services, for which the Speech-Language Pathologist has been properly trained, to persons with hearing loss.

 1.02: Misrepresentation/Unlicensed Practice

-(1) No person may represent oneself, or one's services by using the words audiologist, Audiology assistant, audiometric technician, or Audiology or any similar titles or descriptions unless one has been duly licensed as an Audiologist or an Audiology Assistant.
-Use of such terms must properly reflect the Licensee's scope of practice as set out in regulatory definitions in 260 CMR 1.01 or scope of practice as defined 260 CMR 10.03.
+- No person may represent oneself or one's services by using the words audiologist, Audiology assistant, audiometric technician, or Audiology or any similar titles or descriptions unless one has been duly licensed as an Audiologist or an Audiology Assistant.
+Use of such terms must properly reflect the Licensee’s scope of practice as set out in regulatory definitions in 260 CMR 1.01 or scope of practice as defined in 260 CMR 10.03.

-(5) The student who has not completed his or her professional preparation must not provide Speech-Language Patholgoy or Audiology services except in a supervised clinical practicum situation as part of his or her training.
+- The student who has not completed his or her professional preparation must not provide Speech-Language Pathology or Audiology services except in a supervised clinical practicum situation as part of his or her training.
 The student must not accept remuneration for services.
 The receipt of stipends for undergraduate or graduate study shall not be construed to violate 260 CMR 1.02(5).

 1.03: Grounds for Imposition of Disciplinary Sanctions

-(2) violating any provision of the laws of the Commonwealth relating to the practice of Speech-Language Patholgoy and Audiology or any rule or regulation adopted thereunder;
+- violating any provision of the laws of the Commonwealth relating to the practice of Speech-Language Pathology and Audiology or any rule or regulation adopted thereunder;

-(3) commiting professional misconduct or negligence in the practice of Speech-Language Patholgoy or Audiology;
+- commiting professional misconduct or negligence in the practice of Speech-Language Pathology or Audiology;

-(4) using drugs or alcohol to an extent which adversely affect his/her professional competence;
+- using drugs or alcohol to an extent which adversely affects his/her professional competence;

-(10) failing to commensurate fees with services rendered;
+- failing to charge fees that are commensurate with services rendered;

-(13) failing to hold responsibility for all Speech-Language Patholgoy or Audiology services provided to persons being served by him or her;
+- failing to hold responsibility for all Speech-Language Pathology or Audiology services provided to persons being served by him or her;

-(16) failing to establish and maintain an adequate, confidential, legible, secure, and accurate written case record for each patient.
-The Licensee shall furnish a copy of the patient's case record to the patient to whom that record pertains, or to the patient's authorized representative, upon request.
+- failing to establish and maintain an adequate, confidential, legible, secure, and accurate written case record for each patient, and failure to furnish or assist in furnishing a copy of the patient’s case record to the patient to whom that record pertains, or to the patient’s authorized representative, upon request.

 Applicable only to Speech-Language Pathologists and Audiologists:

-(18) failing to hold responsibility for all Speech-Language Patholgoy or Audiology services provided by any of his or her agents, supervisors or employees, and shall be responsible for any and all acts or omissions of such agents or employees;
+- failing to hold responsibility for all Speech-Language Pathology or Audiology services provided by any of his or her agents, supervisors or employees, and shall be responsible for any and all acts or omissions of such agents or employees;

 1.04: Requirement to Respond to the Board